lhathcock/sensors_bridge/README.md

 > Receives data from water quality sensors - Ecotriplets 1, 2, and 3, dissolved oxygen, and co2procv.
 > It saves data to a folder and sends it to a server.
->
->

 ## User Installation

-- Run SensorsBridge.exe located in `dist` folder of the repository.
+- The installer and the portable executable are located in `dist` folder of the repository.
+- Install SensorsBridge using the installer SensorsBridgeInstaller_v1.0.0.exe
+- You can run SensorsBridgePortable_v1.0.0.exe without installation

 ## Developer Installation